-Net cash flows from operations was \$709,207 during the year which reflects the Group's investment from the Australian equities market.
+Net cash flows from operations was \$5,437,266 (2011:\$ 709,207) during the year which reflects the Group's investment from the Australian equities market.

-Net cash flows for the financial year ending 30 June 2012 are expected to increase subject to the Group continuing to take advantage of opportunities within the Australian equities market and the general performance of the market.
+Net cash flows for the financial year ending 30 June 2013 are expected to remain neutral and will be subject to the Group taking advantage of opportunities within the Australian equities market and the general performance of the market.